With this feature, you can pass in data for both Users and Accounts using our standard "out of the box" traits or by creating your own.

 - Add the datatype to each custom field (from the list of accepted data types).

-Q. Can I pass monthly recurring revenue (MRR) for users and see the combined MRR of supporters on an idea?
+Q. Can I pass revenue for users and see the combined revenue of supporters on an idea?

 A. No, User Traits cannot be aggregated.
-However, you can pass MRR for Accounts using our Standard Account Traits and then view the combined MRR for the supporting accounts on an idea.
+However, you can pass revenue for Accounts using our Standard Account Traits and then view the combined revenue for the supporting accounts on an idea.

 Q. Can a user be associated with more than one account?